Why print will never die

 Why don’t they just release digital editions of the magazines instead?
 Because digital simply can’t match the unique characteristics of ink on paper.

 While digital communication offers immediacy and efficiency, the experience can leave people feeling like something is missing.
 Print media engages more senses – not just sight, but touch and even smell – making it a more satisfying experience for the reader.

 That might explain why booksellers like Waterstones have seen their fortunes go full circle in the last ten years.
 At the start of the decade, readers were switching over from physical books to Kindles at an alarming rate.
 But in the past few years, ebook sales have been falling, while the physical book market has been steadily growing.
 At the start of the year, Waterstones reported an 80% jump in annual profits.

-Those who are passionate about print, like Paragon Service Point, see it as a craft, where distinctive features such as unique colours, foiling and textures deliver an engaging and immersive brand experience that can’t be matched by digital media.
+Those who are passionate about print, like Service Graphics, see it as a craft, where distinctive features such as unique colours, foiling and textures deliver an engaging and immersive brand experience that can’t be matched by digital media.
 We work closely with our clients, helping them bring to life their designs exactly as they envisioned them.